mohammadhasanzadeh/pulltorefreshhandler/README.md

 # PullToRefreshHandler
-QML module for easy to use pull-to-refresh feature in Qt Quick.
+QML module for easy to use the pull-to-refresh feature in Qt Quick.

 ## Breaking changes:
-Note that in version `2.0` some changes happened that you need to update your code, if you want to migrate to `2.0`:
+Note that in version `2.0` some changes happened that you need to update your code, if you want to migrate to version `2.0`:

 ```
 - All elements moved to the com.melije.pulltorefresh module.
 - Project code convention change to the camleCase for better compatibility with QML.